 Since that time I have literally lived out that analogy.
 I have owned a home in Florida and another one on a mountaintop in North Carolina.
 One house is built on a bunch of sand, while the other has a concrete foundation—poured and pinned into a rock bed.

-The parable goes on to state that the house built on the rock will stand in a flood and the one on sand, well, it won’t.
-This isn’t really about houses; it’s about life, and what you build your life upon.
+The parable goes on to state that the house built on the rock will stand in a flood, and the one on sand, well, it won’t.
+But this isn’t really about houses; it’s about life and what you build your life upon.
 You set your life on a foundation—whether intentionally or not.
-What is the foundation of your life?
-What do you put your trust in?
+So, what is the foundation of your life?
+In what or in whom do you put your trust?
 Possessions?
 Friends?
 A job?
 Your home?
 Family?

 Anyone who says differently is just flat out lying.
 Life is indeed hard; no one escapes the tough times this world offers.
 Life has seasons just as a calendar year does.
 Changes in each of these seasons are inevitable, some come by choice, others through circumstance.

-They may be financial, a spouse who’s unfaithful, cancer, changing a job, losing someone you love, or moving to a new city.
-They could be quick and shallow or near drowning-level.
+They may be financial woes, a spouse who’s unfaithful, a cancer diagnosis, losing a job, a loved one passing away, or moving to a new city and having to start from scratch.
+The floods could be quick and shallow or near drowning-level.
 Whatever the change may be—the floods will follow.
-How you withstand the rushing water that overtakes you is determined by the foundation you’ve chosen.
+How you withstand the rushing water that could overtake you is determined by the foundation you’ve chosen.

 When you build upon the strength of the rock, it holds firm, keeping you in place and doing the work for you.
 If you build on sand, you’ll find no allegiance from the particles under your feet as the water rushes in.
 They’ll abandon you with each crashing wave.

-If you want to make it through the inevitable floods, don’t anchor your life on anything less.
+If you want to make it through the inevitable floods, don’t anchor your life on anything less than Him.
 It won’t hold onto you.
-It might keep your nose above water, but it will never withstand all that comes your way.
+It might keep your nose above water for a time, but it will never withstand all that comes your way.
 There is nothing else that has the strength and staying power of a rock, and my rock is Christ.

 “Anyone who listens to my teaching and follows it is wise, like a person who builds a house on solid rock.
-Though the rain comes in torrents and the floodwaters rise and the winds beat against that house, it won’t collapse because it is built on bedrock.
-(New Living Translation, Matthew 7:24-25).
+Though the rain comes in torrents and the floodwaters rise and the winds beat against that house, it won’t collapse because it is built on bedrock.”